-Erbazzone, also known as scarpazonne, a rustic pie (technically called a torta) of foraged greens from Emilia Romagna in Northern Italy, is one of the first things I'll be making again this year.
+Erbazzone, also known as scarpazonne, a rustic pie or torta of foraged greens from Emilia Romagna in Northern Italy, is one of the first things I'll be making again this year.

-This is a traditional, Italian preparation for greens with lots of modern and unique localized variations that may or may not share the same name.
+This is a traditional, Italian recipe with lots of modern and unique localized variations that may or may not share the same name.

 Erbazzone is often described as a peasant dish, or something made with large mixtures of greens and herbs.
-If I've learned anything, it's that dishes calling for mixtures of leafy green and herbs almost always have their roots in people gathering whatever they can from the landscape around them.
+If I've learned anything, it's that dishes calling for mixtures of leafy green and herbs almost always have their roots in people gathering whatever they can from the landscape.

-If you look at modern recipes for erbazzone, you'll see lots of mentions of chard, spinach, or beet greens.
-In the Mediterranean, one of the most commonly harvested wild food plants I see listed in ethnobotanical texts and studies is Beta vulgaris maritima, or wild beet / sea beet greens.
-These don't grow in North America (or at least the Midwest) to my knowledge, but their use is heavily documented in Europe.
+If you look at a modern recipes for erbazzone, you'll see mentions of chard, spinach, or beet greens.
+In the Mediterranean, one of the most commonly wild food plants I see listed is Beta vulgaris maritima, or wild beet / sea beet greens.

-As is the case with so many wild foods, people seem to gradually shift away from harvesting the traditional wild plants used in a dish for convenience, instead substituting the similar-tasting, but easier to find relatives.
+As with so many wild foods, people seem to shift away from harvesting the traditional wild plants used in a dish for convenience.

-I tried a number of versions, and, while a lean dough is probably more frugal and traditional, subbing your favorite pie crust is an easy workaround, and the firm crust makes the finished pie durable, portable, and craveble, so that's what I use.
+I tried a number of versions, and, while a lean dough is probably more frugal and traditional, subbing your favorite pie crust makes the finished pie durable, portable.

-This is a great place to use a big batch of Spring greens at their peak, and a perfect way to dress up bitter greens that will be an easier sell mixed with the fat, cured meat, and cheese that makes up the filling.
+This is a great place to use a big batch of Spring greens at their peak, and a perfect way to dress up bitter greens.
 If you love dandelions, sow thistle, garlic mustard and other strong-tasting greens but your family doesn't, this will prove they can be addictive.

 Spring onions, herbs, meat and cheese can all be added.
-Some recipes call for ricotta, but that seems like filler to me.
-Here I use ramp greens for their oniony kick, along with a handful of parmesan and some slab bacon I make, but you can tinker with the proportions and use what tastes good to you.
+Some recipes call for ricotta cheese, but that seems like filler to me.
+Here I use wild herbs like ramp greens for their oniony kick, along with a handful of parmesan and slab bacon I make, but you can adjust the recipe to your taste.
+Beef bacon is another good alternative smoked meat.

 Erbazzone: Italian Foraged Greens Pie